Lightstreamer/Lightstreamer-kafka-connector/docker/README.md

 This script will:
 - Build the Kafka Connector distribution package using Gradle
-- Build the Docker image using multi-stage build
+- Build the Docker image
 - Tag the image as `lightstreamer-kafka-connector-<version>`

 ### Run the Image